Luca-Skyline/High-School-Portfolio/index.md

 Software that will translate English into Pig Latin.
 Can do one word, like a name, or entire sentences and paragraphs, as shown below.
 Uses more advanced, in-depth forms of Pig Latin, including the transfer of all starting consonants to the end of the word (not just the first letter), adding "WAY" if the word starts with a vowel, accounting for spaces, and removing puncuation that isn't important to Pig Latin (the idea behind Pig Latin focusses on the pronunciation of words, not their written form).

-![Running Pig Latin Software](https://raw.githubusercontent.com/Luca-Skyline/programming1portfolio/main/images/piglatin.png)

-[Pig Latin Source Code](https://github.com/Luca-Skyline/programming1portfolio/blob/main/src/PigLatin/main.cpp)
+![Running Pig Latin Software](https://raw.githubusercontent.com/Luca-Skyline/programming1portfolio/main/images/piglatin.png) [Pig Latin Source Code](https://github.com/Luca-Skyline/programming1portfolio/blob/main/src/PigLatin/main.cpp)

+<a id="acknowledgements"></a>
+# Acknowledgements
+My computer journey through high school has been long and productive only because of the support and help of my mentors, peers, and community.
+Thank you first and foremost to Mr. Kenneth Kapptie, who has been there to orient me in the world of programming, robotics, TSA, and so much more throughout high school.
+Thank you as well to all of the other students at Skyline I have had the honor to collaborate with, including Micah, Jenna, Jeffery, Zack, Calvin, Maggie, Spencer, Robert, and so many more.
+Thank you to all of my other teachers and school counselor Ms. White, as well as unpaid mentors like Mr. Colby Wilson.